ajailani4/find-your-cats/README.md

 # Find Your Cats
 Find Your Cats is a multiplatform app that can be used to find cats.
 Currently this app is only available on Android and iOS.
+This app is built with Kotlin Multiplatform and native UI on both platforms.
+If you want to take a look the Compose Multiplatform version, you can go through this repo (https://github.com/ajailani4/find-your-cats-cmp)

 ## Architecture
 This app implements layered architecture which has 2 layers, data layer on shared module and presentation layer on each platform-specific modules.